yaml/yaml-spec/spec/spec.md

 Each [document] may be associated with a set of [directives].
 A directive has a name and an optional sequence of parameters.
-Directives are instructions to the YAML [processor], and like all other [presentation details] are not reflected in the YAML [serialization tree] or [representation graph].
+Directives are instructions to the YAML [processor] and like all other [presentation details] are not reflected in the YAML [serialization tree] or [representation graph].
 This version of YAML defines two directives, ["**`YAML`**"] and ["**`TAG`**"].